JGoodwillieV/GoodSwim/database/VERCEL_DEPLOYMENT_GUIDE.md

 Or use the Vercel dashboard:
 1. Go to vercel.com
-2. Import your StormTracker repository
+2. Import your GoodSwim repository
 3. Deploy

 The team records feature will work immediately since all the data is in Supabase!